 - The offender has a prior unrelated conviction for theft

 You could receive an even more serious Level 5 felony conviction for theft of property if the value of the property is at least $50,000 or the property is a valuable metal and if the theft related to public or transportation safety and caused a substantial risk of bodily injury to another person.
-A Class A misdemeanor for theft can result in up to one year in jail and up to a $5,000 fine.
-A Level 6 felony is punishable with six months to 2.5 years in prison and up to a $10,000 fine.
-Penalties for a Level 5 theft felony are one to six years in prison, and up to $10,000.
+A Class A misdemeanor for theft can result in up to 1 year in jail and up to a $5,000 fine.
+A Level 6 felony is punishable with 6 months to 2.5 years in prison and up to a $10,000 fine.
+Penalties for a Level 5 theft felony are 1 to 6 years in prison, and up to $10,000.